 What’s the plan?

-We’re not trying to reinvent the wheel by creating yet another style guide.
-Instead, we seek to fill the gaps between the many resources already out there for journalists and how they become truly integrated into a newsroom.
+We seek to fill the gaps between the many resources already out there for journalists and how they become truly integrated into a newsroom.
 The goal?
 For news organizations to rebuild that trust and forge genuine connections with their communities.

 In early 2021 we’ll launch a pilot program with a handful of newsrooms that will put our tools and resources to the test.
-Throughout the pilot we’ll also evaluate how these language shifts impact trust in the audiences of our pilot partners.
+Throughout the pilot we’ll also evaluate how these language and framing shifts impact trust in the audiences of our pilot partners.

 How can I get involved?

 If you are a newsroom or journalist that wants to test our tools or contribute knowledge and expertise to this initiative please reach out to Aubrey Nagle at firstname.lastname@example.org.